 If you’re a beginner in the Forex market, chances are you’ve stumbled upon an article or forum post that include terms such as “pips”, “cross-pairs”, “margin” and others.

-Those are basic terms of the Forex market that all traders need to know about and understand early in your trading career.
+Those are basic terms of the Forex market that all traders need to know.

 We’ve created a list of the most important Forex trading terminology to help get you started in the market.